 - Conforms to the style and format of good academic writing and the Capstone Presentation Guidelines (see Important Links below)

 - Allows a student to demonstrate competencies gained from the courses completed in the Organizational Dynamics program

 Examples of MSOD and MPhil Capstones are available on Scholarly Commons the Penn Online Digital Library.

 Capstone Preparation and Capstone Committee

 This person, selected for their expertise in the topic being addressed, provides detailed guidance, support and feedback as the capstone is developed and written.
-The Advisor should be a member of the faculty of Organizational Dynamics.
-However, if an Organizational Dynamics faculty member cannot be found who is an expert in the topic (or if a conflict exists) the student may petition to the Program Director or the Director of Academics and Collaboration to select an Advisor from another academic program or School at Penn.
+The Advisor should be a member of the faculty of Organizational Dynamics; however, if an Organizational Dynamics faculty member cannot be found who is an expert in the topic (or if a conflict exists) the student may petition to the Program Director to select an Advisor from another academic program or School at Penn.
 The following are Advisor role activities:

 - Accepts joining the committee after being sent the proposal.

 - Reviews, makes suggestions about content, academic direction, scholarly writing, and provides informal and formal feedback to the student throughout the writing of the document.

 - Discusses the student's work and progress with the Readers.

 - Submits an overall evaluation (final grade) based on the final draft and informed by the evaluations of the Readers to the Capstone course professor.